Victoryismine52/mining-syndicate-platform/README.md

 | `REPL_ID` | Replit workspace identifier required for OIDC. |
 | `REPLIT_DEV_DOMAIN` | Default Replit domain during development. |
 | `REPLIT_DOMAINS` | Comma-separated list of domains allowed for OIDC callbacks. |

+Switch between remote and local databases by editing `.env`:

+- Set `DATABASE_URL` to your remote Postgres instance.
+- Define `TEST_DATABASE_URL` for local or in-memory databases when running tests.
+When present, test runners use this value, keeping test data isolated from the remote database.

 `git` must be available in your PATH for repository cloning.